 The Masters Brush Cleaner and Preserver

-How I Clean My Brushes
+How to Clean Acrylic Paint Brushes

 If there is paint still in the brush it will leave color on the white towel.
-If that is the case then I repeat the above procedure, lather up in brush cleaner, rinse in ribbed side of basin, then rinse in the clean water and stroke on towel.
-I repeat until there is no color left on the white towel.
-Pay particular attention to the ferrule of the brush, paint drying in the ferrule is the fastest way to ruin any good brush.
-(Ferrule is where the bristles meet the metal part)
+If that is the case then repeat the above procedure, lather up in brush cleaner, rinse in the ribbed side of the basin, then rinse in the clean water and stroke on the towel.
+Repeat until there is no color left on the white towel.

 Final Step to Preserve